0Iexandr/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you code to Github
+Send you code to GithubThis means you can have one version of a repository on one computer, another version on another computer, and one central version to which every copy refers

 ## Question 16